Creating software with a framework vs library: what tech recruiters need to know

 For the same reason, you need to be aware of which libraries and frameworks are relevant to a given post you’re recruiting for.
 In this way, you’ll be able to seek out developers with the best fit for that position.
 Not only that, but it’s obvious to nearly all candidates when recruiters haven’t done their research.
 Fully understanding how programming languages, frameworks, and libraries work together will make you really stand out as a recruiter (as well as make you feel more confident when talking “tech”) with candidates.

-What is the difference between a framework and a library?
+The technical difference between a framework vs library?

-As you can see in the graphic below, the main difference is the question of who is in control of certain key actions during the course of creating software (and when the software actually runs).
+As you can see in the graphic below, the technical difference between a framework vs library is the question of who is in control of certain key actions during the course of creating software (and when the software actually runs).

 Source: Fatos Morina

-So what exactly are frameworks and libraries?
+So what exactly are frameworks vs libraries?
 In particular, what is the difference between these two concepts?

 What is the purpose of frameworks and libraries?